Revisiting Automated Topic Model Evaluation with Large Language Models: Limitations

+The \textit{optimal} number of topics is a vague concept, dependent on a practitioner's goals and the data under study.
+At the same time, it is a required hyperparameter of topic models.
+Based on \citet{doogan_review}, we use an existing document categorization as \emph{one possible} ground truth.
+While content analysis is the most popular application of topic models \cite{hoyle-etal-2022-neural}, it remains an open question how they compare to alternative clustering algorithms for this use case (e.g., k-means over document embeddings).

+\paragraph{Interpretability.} LLM label assignment and intruder detection remain opaque.
+This hinders the understanding of the evaluation decisions.

+\paragraph{Topic modeling algorithm.} In \Cref{sec:main_results}, we evaluate three topic modeling algorithms: Gibbs-LDA, Dirichlet-VAE and ETM \citep[see][]{hoyle2021automated}.
+In \Cref{sec:number_of_topics}, we use only Gibbs-LDA and expansion to further models is left for future work.

-\begin{itemize}[noitemsep,left=0mm] \item Evaluation of other clusterings (e.g., k-means). \item Evaluation of LLMs other than ChatGPT. \item Formalization of an LLM-guided algorithm for automatically finding optimal numbers of topics for a collection and research question. \end{itemize}
+\paragraph{Future work.} \begin{itemize}[noitemsep,left=0mm,topsep=0mm] \item Evaluation of clustering algorithms with LLMs (e.g., k-means). \item More rigorous evaluation of open-source LLMs. \item Formalization, implementation and release of an LLM-guided algorithm for automatically finding optimal numbers of topics for a text collection and a research question. \end{itemize}